UnlimitedAbandonWare/AbandonWareAi/README.md

 Proper configuration of retrieval and ranking determines the trade‑off between recall and latency.
 Additional detail line 1 summarizing aspects of the system across query processing, retrieval, ranking, verification, reinforcement, knowledge base, hallucination suppression, meta-learning, session management, configuration, guidelines, algorithms, debugging, security, troubleshooting, future enhancements, commit summaries, examples and glossary terms.
 Additional detail line 2 summarizing aspects of the system across query processing, retrieval, ranking, verification, reinforcement, knowledge base, hallucination suppression, meta-learning, session management, configuration, guidelines, algorithms, debugging, security, troubleshooting, future enhancements, commit summaries, examples and glossary terms.

 ...
+EmbeddingModelCrossEncoderReranker
+feat: Implement exponential scoring decay based on URL credibility.

+Improves ranking accuracy by using AuthorityScorer to determine the credibility level of a source URL (e.g., Official, Trusted) and applying a differential penalty to the final ranking score based on its level.

+feat: Apply a dynamic synergy weighting bonus at runtime.

+Enhances operational flexibility by fetching the synergyWeight value in real-time from HyperparameterService.
+This allows for immediate adjustments for A/B testing or hotfixes without requiring a redeployment.

+AuthorityScorer
+feat: Add a centralized credibility analyzer that classifies source credibility into an enum and maps it to an exponential decay constant.

+Implemented getSourceCredibility(), a method that classifies a URL into OFFICIAL, TRUSTED, COMMUNITY, or UNVERIFIED tiers.

+Added a decayFor() method that returns a predefined decay value (from 1.0 down to 0.25) for each tier, ensuring a consistent credibility policy across the system.

+HyperparameterService
+feat: Add the ability to dynamically fetch the reranking synergy weight (rerank.synergy-weight) at runtime.

+Greatly improves operational flexibility by allowing real-time adjustments to the influence of the synergy bonus via system properties or environment variables, eliminating the need for redeployment.

+RerankSourceCredibility (Enum)
+feat: Create a new, dedicated RerankSourceCredibility enum for the reranker.

+A new type was defined to avoid potential conflicts with the existing SourceCredibility enum and to clearly segregate policies specific to the reranking stage.